jeff-jackson-dfo/odfClass/ODF_File_Specification.md

 | EVENT_HEADER | DEPTH_OFF_BOTTOM   | n                 | number | n                 | 1                     | empty         | none                    |
 | EVENT_HEADER | EVENT_COMMENTS     | n                 | string | n                 | 1+                    | empty         | none                    |

+The METEO_HEADER block consists of metadata related to a specific event that occurred during the mission.

 The EVENT_HEADER block is mandatory.

 All fields in the EVENT_HEADER block are mandatory.